debiki/talkyard/README.md

    that was sent to you — but in fact the email couldn't be sent, because you haven't configured any email server, and `admin@example.com` isn't your address anyway.

-   Instead look in the app server log file: `docker-compose logs app`.
+   Instead look at the log messages.
+(Run `sudo docker-compose logs app` if you've closed the terminal with log messages.)
 There you'll find the email — it's written to the log files, in development mode.
 Copy the confirmation link from the `<a href=...>` and paste it in the browser's address bar.